Cloud Seasonality Playbook: Best Months for Your Region and How to Plan Requests

 Regional clocks you can trust

 West Africa and the Sahel.
 The West African monsoon advances north in boreal summer.
-Most Sahel rainfall arrives June to September, which is also the cloudiest time.
-Clearer skies return from November to April.
+Most Sahel rainfall and cloud arrive June to September, with clearer skies returning from November to April.

 Amazon Basin.
-Seasonality differs north and south of the equator.
-North of the equator the rainy season peaks roughly June to August.
+Seasonality flips across the equator.
+North of the equator, the rainy season often peaks June to August.
 South of the equator it typically runs from about October or November through March to May.
-The forest helps trigger its own wet season in the south, which shifts planning windows.
+The southern Amazon’s forest can help trigger its own wet season, which nudges optimal windows.

-These are broad patterns.
-Local terrain, land sea contrasts, and ENSO phases can shift timing and intensity.
-Always check the monthly maps before fixed date campaigns.
+These are broad guides.
+Local terrain, land–sea contrasts, and ENSO can shift timing and intensity.
+Always check monthly maps for your area before locking scheduling rules.

 How to plan requests